DwayneLaughlin/template_engine/README.md

 # template_engine
-This application works in node using inquirer and jest.
-It is a template engine that generates employee job profiles based on the submitted information.
+This is an application that creates employee profiles in node using inquirer and jest.

-Start the app by running node.js and making selections.
+Start the app by running node.js and answering questions in the CLI.
+Once the questions are answered the information is passed to the main.html page for display on a website.